coozila/dragonflydb/docs/SETUP_CLUSTER_3_3_3.md

 ## Cluster Configuration

 ### Docker Compose File
-The configuration is defined in a `docker-compose-cluster-master-slave-3-3-3.yaml` file, which is used to create and manage the cluster's services.
+The configuration is defined in a `docker-compose.yaml` file in the folder 3x3x3-master-slave folder, which is used to create and manage the cluster's services.

 ### Configuration Files